Professor-G/StreamingInstability_YJ14/docs/index.rst

     :align: center
 |
 In this example we can see that scattering effects increase the mass excess and filling factor by approximately 16\% and 13\%, respectively.

+To learn how to use the code, please review the `following page <https://protort.readthedocs.io/en/latest/source/Godines%20et%20al%202025.html>`_ which details how the program was used in Godines et al. 2025, including the analysis required to generate the plots.

 Pages
 ==================